 It’s important to note that risk assessments can only be legally performed by certified risk assessors.

-Abatement: Solutions for Safely Dealing With Lead-Based Paint
+Abatement Solutions for Lead-Based Paint

 If lead abatement is deemed to be the best option, there are a few options available; encapsulation, enclosure, removal, or replacement.